 II.
-The term FALL is probably derived from the sublime descrip- The Fall tion of Wisdom and her works in an apocryphal book which contains some other references to the beginning of sin, showing how much the later Jewish theology was occupied with the subject.
-She preserved the first formed father of the world, that was Wisd. x.1. created alone, and brought him out of his Fall.
+The term FALL is probably derived from the sublime descrip- The Fall tion of Wisdom and her works in an apocryphal book which contains some other references to the beginning of sin, showing Passive. how much the later Jewish theology was occupied with the subject.
+She preserved the first formed futher of the world, that was Wisd. x.1 created alone, and brought him out of his Full.
 Here, indeed, the fall is that of the individual first father; but the true instinct of interpretation has always made Adam and mankind one, and therefore adopted the expression FALL OF MAN.
-It was the voluntary descent of the human will from its unity with the will of God ; it was the consequent degradation of mankind from the high prerogatives belonging to the Divine image in which man was created.
+It was the voluntary descent of the human will from its unity with the will of God; it was the consequent degradation of mankind from the high prerogatives belonging to the Divine image in which man was created.
 Both the active and the passive meaning of the word, as introduced into theological language, must be retained.

-1. As to the former, a superficial glance at the scene that The Fall begins human history in the garden has led many to the conclusion that our first parents were the victims of circumstance; that they were deceived, and unwittingly stumbled; that mighty temptation from without co-operated with the simplicity of their own unformed and undisciplined conscience to ruin them unawares.
+1. As to the former, a superficial glance at the scene that begins human history in the garden has led many to the conclusion that our first parents were the victims of circumstance; that they were deceived, and unwittingly stumbled; that mighty temptation from without co-operated with the simplicity of their own unformed and undisciplined conscience to ruin them unawares.
 But it must be remembered that the beings whose free personality the Righteous God tested were created upright.
 Their liberty was perfect: that is, not merely they possessed the faculty of willing or choosing indeterminately, as unconstrained by necessary law from without; but their formal will was filled by its real object, fixed upon God Himself.
-The very nature and the terms of the test show that they understood the alternative of good and evil: they were taught that good was perfect obedience to the Divine will, and that evil-which they knew and yet knew Though it was the Enemy not-was disobedience to that will. who said, Ye shall be as gods, knowing good and evil, it was not he Gen. iii.
-5. who first introduced to the human mind the most tremendous of
+The very nature and the terms of the test show that they understood the alternative of good and evil: they were taught that good was perfect obedience to the Divine will, and that evil-which they knew and yet knew not-was disobedience to that will.
+Though it was the Enemy who said, Ye shall be as gods, knowing good and evil, it was not he Gen. iii. & who first introduced to the human mind the most tremendous of all alternatives.
+For God's warning was, in the day that thou eatest thereof thou shalt surely die.
+What other teaching they had we are not informed; but certainly we may conclude that they were not left in ignorance of the relation between the solitary positive precept and the more general unspoken law of their duty as creatures of God.
+Nor do we know what education they had received, nor how long they had received it, from communion with their Maker and the teaching of the Holy Ghost.
+We only know that on the part both of Eve and of Adam there was a wilful revolt against the Almighty; that the act of their will was not simply the abuse of the liberty of indifference-which in their case could not exist-but the actual wresting of it from its determined and rightful Object; that never has human will been more absolute in its working than theirs; that it was, so to speak, the concentrated will of humanity turned from good to evil.